Birmingham Scooter Accidents Lawyer

 - Lime — In May 2018, Lime partnered with Segway to launch a new electric scooter line.
 Lime also announced it had hit 3 million rides across its fleets of bikes and scooters.
 The company surpassed the $1 billion valuation mark only 18 months after launching.

-- Spin — Spin was founded in 2016 and launched its bicycle sharing program in Seattle in July 2017.
+- Spin — Spin founded its company in 2016 and launched its bicycle-sharing program in Seattle in July 2017.
 It launched scooter sharing in San Francisco in February 2018.

 - Uber — Uber bought electric bike rental service Jump Bikes for $200 million in April 2018.